 (ii) Impact of breach on Charter-protected interests of the accused

 The second inquiry requires an evaluation of the extent to which the unjustifiable limit actually undermined the interests protected by the right infringed.
 The impact of a given Charter limitation may range from fleeting and technical to profoundly intrusive.
 Generally,

-“[t]he more serious the impact on the accused’s protected interests, the greater the risk that admission of the evidence may signal to the public that Charter rights, however high-sounding, are of little actual avail to the citizen, breeding public cynicism and bringing the administration of justice into disrepute” (Grant, supra at paragraph 76).
+“[t]he more serious the impact on the accused’s protected interests, the greater the risk that admission of the evidence may signal to the public that Charter rights, however high-sounding, are of little actual avail to the citizen, breeding public cynicism and bringing the administration of justice into disrepute” (Grant, supra at paragraph 76; Le, supra at paragraph 151).
 To determine the seriousness of the limitation on the accused’s Charter-protected interests, it is necessary to look to the interests engaged by the limited right, and then examine the degree to which the limitation impacted on those interests (Grant, supra at paragraph 77).

 (iii) Society’s interest in an adjudication on the merits

 The third line of inquiry asks whether the truth-seeking function of the criminal trial process would be better served by admission of the evidence, or by its exclusion (Grant, supra at paragraph 79).
 Thus, this inquiry reflects society’s